qnlydd/hello-world/docs/issue043.md

 ![img043](../img/img043.jpg)
 >after above record.
 >there r many things in life,and some r not easy,
->what we can do is try our best to make it easy and comfotable.
+>what we can do is try our best to make it easy and comfortable.
 >no regret later.

 new 5 years,will it be sad,or epic,we'll see.